What Does SEO Stand For: A Beginners’ Guide

 As the term suggests.

 It is the type of SEO that is associated with the actions that you take on your website.
 In simple terms.

-It means improving and devising best website structure, content strategy and style, keyword research and application, optimization of tags and metadata and page load speed as well as its responsive design.
+It means improving and devising the best website structure, content strategy and style, keyword research and application, optimization of tags and metadata, and page load speed as well as its responsive design.